SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 | `changeManagement/credentialsId` | The ID of the credentials that are required to connect to SAP Solution Manager. |
 | `changeManagement/endpoint` | The address of SAP Solution Manager. |

-For an overview of the optional parameters, see [Parameters](https://github.com/SarahNoack/jenkins-library/blob/master/documentation/docs/steps/transportRequestUploadFile.md#parameters).
+For an overview of the optional parameters, see **Parameters** in [transportRequestUploadFile](https://sap.github.io/jenkins-library/steps/transportRequestUploadFile/).

 ### Step Configuration